 The threat of maintenance issues is why many people spend a lot of time identifying whether they need a bubbler or not.
 They don’t realize that setting up a bubbler is a pretty straightforward process.

 However, you may face some problems after you finish setting it up, especially if you are doing it yourself.
-The simplest way to avoid that is to get professional help if you aren’t confident in your ability to set up the equipment.
+The simplest way to avoid that is to get professional help if you aren’t confident in setting up the equipment.
 You can even run into problems if you have bought a low-quality bubbler.
 Such equipment is not durable and can give issues when generating bubbles from the very beginning.

 If the bubbles are too weak, then you probably need to switch out your air pump.
-A weak air pump does not generate enough vibrations in the water to create big enough bubbles that render the equipment useless.
+A weak air pump does not generate enough water vibrations to create big enough bubbles that render the equipment useless.
 Before you purchase one, make sure you have picked up a powerful enough air pump for your tank.

 You Have Way Too Many Bubbles

 If your air pump is too powerful, it can create too many bubbles that can be a problem.
 A lot of bubbles create more disruption in the water than is necessary.
-They harm not only the fish but the plants as well and can even cause unnecessary splashing, which increases maintenance workload.
+They harm the fish and the plants as well and can even cause unnecessary splashing, which increases maintenance workload.

 The Bubbles Are Focused on the Base of the Device

-Sometimes the device can have a leak, which results in the majority of the bubbles being generated near the base of the device.
-If you want to avoid this problem, we suggest investing in good quality bubblers as this problem is common in some of the cheaper devices.
+Sometimes the device can leak, which results in the majority of the bubbles being generated near the base of the device.
+If you want to avoid this problem, we suggest investing in good quality bubblers as this problem is common in cheaper devices.

 Does Your Tank Have Enough Oxygen and How to Tell?

-The behavior of the tank inhabitants is the most significant indicator of whether your tank is well oxygenated or not.
+The tank inhabitants’ behavior is the most significant indicator of whether your tank is well oxygenated or not.
 If you see the fish gasping at the surface, the water in the tank is running really low on oxygen, and you need to use bubbles or other means to increase oxygen levels in the aquarium.

 They tend to stay near the filler output if oxygen levels drop.
 The filler output is the area that gets the most disturbance, especially in closed aquariums.
 If your fish seem to be hanging out near any opening in the tank, you need to take active measures to increase the tank’s oxygen content.